HanielB/2022.1-lp/_lessons/06-languages/binding-scopes.md

 ## Extending our expression language to build states.

-We will also use a single datatype containing constants of different values and make primitive operations on these values interpretable according to the primitive.
+To simplify the expression language we will use a single datatype with integer expressions and primitive operations on these values interpretable according to the primitive.
 For example:

 - `3 + 5` would be `Prim("+", IConst 3, IConst 5)`
-- `x and y` would be `Prim("and", Var "x", Var "y")`

 Thus the expression language would be: